 “The Chief Science Officer Program is building tomorrow’s global leaders by empowering students today,” said Kelly Greene, director of student success for the Arizona Technology Council Foundation.
 “CSOs are working directly with industry and community leaders to envision the future workforce and address the lack of qualified workers.”

 At the summer institute, CSOs focused on creating Action Plans for the 2018–19 school year and developed skills to amplify their voices.
-CSO students look for science opportunities such as field trips, science nights and speakers.
+CSO students look for science opportunities such as field trips, science nights and speakers, check this.
 They also serve as science ambassadors in their communities and speak to city councils, chambers of commerce and school boards.

 “It was a pleasure to welcome the CSO program’s large group of motivated young professionals to ASU,” said Sean Dudley, executive director of ASU Knowledge Enterprise Development.
 “They asked many interesting questions about leadership, science, technology and other related topics,” The program’s staff did an excellent job of encouraging their attendees to take full advantage of this opportunity to speak with the many representatives from outside companies and ASU that volunteered their time to support this effort.”